jordanmerrick/shortcutsdirectory/CONTRIBUTING.md

-You can submit a new workflow, or an update to an existing one, in three different ways:
+You can submit a new shortcut, or an update to an existing one, in three different ways:

 - Submitting a pull request
 - Creating an issue on GitHub
-- Use the **Submit to Workflow Directory** workflow

-If your workflow makes use of an API, make sure that you use Import Questions and remove your API keys before submitting.
-It should not violate an API developer's terms of service as it would result in consequences for the user of the workflow.
+If your shortcut makes use of an API, make sure that you use Import Questions and remove your API keys before submitting.
+It should not violate an API developer's terms of service as it would result in consequences for the user of the shortcut.

 ## Submitting a pull request

-If you're familiar with Git, you can create a pull request containing the workflow you wish to add.
+If you're familiar with Git, you can create a pull request containing the shortcut you wish to add.
 When creating a pull request, make sure that the following steps are taken:

-- Create a new directory for your workflow
+- Create a new directory for your shortcut
-- The **.wflow** workflow file is placed in this directory
+- The **.shortcut** file is placed in this directory
 - A README.md is created and added to this directory

 ### Format for README

-The README for a workflow uses the following structure:
+The README for a shortcut uses the following structure:

-    # Workflow Title
+    # Shortcut Title

     Submitted by: [@your_github_username](https://github.com/your_github_username)

-    A brief description of the workflow (and any instructions, if necessary).
+    A brief description of the shortcut (and any instructions, if necessary).

-To export a workflow, open the Share Sheet and select **Share as File**.
+To export a shortcut, open the Share Sheet and select **Share as File**.

-### Updating a workflow
+### Updating a shortcut

-If you're submitting an update to an existing workflow:
+If you're submitting an update to an existing shortcut:

-- Overwrite the existing **.wflow** file
+- Overwrite the existing **.shortcut** (or **.wflow**) file
 - Update the README.md (if required)

 ## Creating an issue on Github

-The easiest way to submit a workflow is to create a new issue on GitHub.
+The easiest way to submit a shortcut is to create a new issue on GitHub.
 A GitHub account is required.
 Follow the issue template and provide:

-- Workflow name
+- Shortcut name
 - A description
-- Link to the workflow at **workflow.is**
+- iCloud link to the shortcut

-## Use the Submit to Workflow Directory workflow

-You can use [this workflow](workflows/Submit%20to%20Workflow%20Directory/Submit%20to%20Workflow%20Directory.wflow) to create a submission request automatically.
-Copy the link for the workflow you want to submit and then run this workflow to create the required GitHub issue for you.